learn-co-students/programming-univbasics-4-finding-the-minimum-value-in-an-array-lab-nyc01-seng-ft-060120/README.md

-# Using Loops and Arrays to Find Data
+whe# Using Loops and Arrays to Find Data

 ## Learning Goals